jjshanks/add-pod-label/README.md

 - `make lint-yaml` - Run YAML linting
 - `make verify` - Run all checks (linting and tests)

-### Integration Tests

-Integration tests use shell scripts to create a Kind cluster, deploy the webhook, and verify its functionality.
-The tests:

-1. Create a Kind cluster with cert-manager
-2. Build and deploy the webhook
-3. Create test deployments with and without the annotation
-4. Verify the webhook correctly handles both cases:
-   - Adds label when annotation is absent or true
-   - Skips label when annotation is false

-Integration tests can be triggered in pull requests by:

-1. Adding the 'integration-test' label to the PR
-2. Including '#integ-test' in any commit message
-3. Including '#integ-test' in the PR title
-4. Automatically for Dependabot PRs

 ### Release Process

 Releases are automated using GitHub Actions.
 To create a new release: